 The college you attend holds a tremendous amount of power over your life.
-Administrators’ choice of whether or not to grant you a degree, or whether or not to place a mark on your transcript saying that you have committed a serious disciplinary offense, can have a dramatic impact on your future.
+Administrators’ choice of whether to grant you a degree, or whether to place a mark on your transcript saying that you have committed a serious disciplinary offense, can have a dramatic impact on your future.

 The right to due process is grounded in the Fifth Amendment to the U.S. Constitution, which provides (among other things) that no one may “be deprived of life, liberty, or property, without due process of law.”
 Because this “Due Process Clause” constrains government actors, and state colleges and universities are government actors, this means that students at state universities have constitutional due process rights that their universities cannot violate in the course of conducting student disciplinary proceedings.

 So what does this mean?
-In the 1974 case of Goss v.
-Lopez, the U.S. Supreme Court held that public school students facing even a short suspension — 10 days or less — are entitled to notice of the charges against them and the opportunity to present their side of the story.
+In the 1975 case of Goss v.
+Lopez, the Supreme Court of the United States held that public school students facing even a short suspension — 10 days or less — are entitled to notice of the charges against them and the opportunity to present their side of the story.
 Cases involving longer suspensions or expulsion, the Court held, may require yet “more formal procedures.”

-Because the Supreme Court has yet to rule in one of these newer cases, the precise scope of public university students’ due process rights varies depending on applicable lower court rulings.
+Because the Supreme Court has yet to rule on the precise scope of public university students’ due process rights, those rights vary depending on applicable lower court rulings.
 But here are some things that courts around the country have held violate students’ due process rights:

-- Not giving students accused of sexual misconduct the opportunity to cross-examine their accuser and the witnesses against them;
+- Not giving a student accused of sexual misconduct the opportunity to cross-examine his or her accuser and the witnesses against him or her;

 - Withholding evidence that might exonerate an accused student;